zenorocha/browser-diet/src/documents/jquery/use-for-ao-inves-de-each.html.md

 ---
-title: for vs each vs for in
+title: for vs. each vs. for in vs. while reverso
-slug: for-vs-each-vs-for-in
+slug: for-vs-each-vs-for-in-vs-while-reverso
 order: 3
 ---